thiagoarraes/gymseven/replit.md

 Preferred communication style: Simple, everyday language.
 Display preferences: Use username (nickname) instead of firstName for user greetings and display.
-Database priority: Supabase is mandatory as the primary database.
-The project requires SUPABASE_URL, SUPABASE_SERVICE_ROLE_KEY, and SUPABASE_ANON_KEY to be configured before startup.

 # System Architecture